 No matter the type of influencer that you decide to work with, you should make sure you can reach your target audience through this influencer.
-You need to develop a buyer persona so that you can identify the exact type of customer who you are targeting, choose the right influencer and develop content that will appeal to them.
+You need to develop a buyer persona so that you can identify the exact type of customer you are targeting, choose the right influencer, and develop content that will appeal to them.

 3) Set your budget and choose your influencer type